michaelmeckl/Laser-Eye/Readme.md

 For other requirements have a look at the [requirements.txt](requirements.txt).

 ### Generating an exe file for the tracking system:
-1. Comment out the config parsing in the logger and add the server credentials directly in the code.
+1. Comment out the config parsing in the logger ('get_server_credentials()') and add server credentials directly in the code.

 2. For creating exe with auto-py-to-exe:
 * select --onefile and window mode